Matt 25:1 “Then the kingdom of heaven shall be likened to ten virgins who took their lamps and went out to meet the bridegroom.

-It is impotant to note that the foolish virgins did shine righteousness for a while before their lamps going off without oil.
+It is important to note that the foolish virgins did shine for a while before their lamps went off without oil.

 Mark 4:14-20 “The sower sows the word.
 And these are the ones by the wayside where the word is sown.
 When they hear, Satan comes immediately and takes away the word that was sown in their hearts.
 These likewise are the ones sown on stony ground who, when they hear the word, immediately receive it with gladness; and they have no root in themselves, and so endure only for a time.
 Afterward, when tribulation or persecution arises for the word’s sake, immediately they stumble.
 Now these are the ones sown among thorns; they are the ones who hear the word, and the cares of this world, the deceitfulness of riches, and the desires for other things entering in choke the word, and it becomes unfruitful.
 But these are the ones sown on good ground, those who hear the word, accept it, and bear fruit: some thirtyfold, some sixty, and some a hundred.”

 Similar to the parable of unsaved believers (Mark 4:14-20), where seed represents the word of God, oil in this parable represents His words.
 There are three groups of believers who will fall away and will not shine righteousness.

 - Allowing devil to take His teachings from the heart leaving without oil for lamp